Retired Devo teacher Bob Miller is the BEU Financial Consultant (Bob Miller from Heath is BEU vice-president).

 Much Ado about Money for New Teachers & Paraprofessionals

-Investing for your future with the 403b – As you think about your teaching career, you should be aware of a great investment opportunity for teachers, the 403b7.
+Investing for your future with the 403b – First of all, welcome to the PSB!
+As you begin your career in education, you should be aware of a great investment opportunity, the 403b7.
 This retirement account – completely separate from your MTRS retirement account – is a pre-tax dollar funded retirement account, and it’s almost identical to the 401K in the private sector.

 - Contributions are tax deductible: If you earn $50,000 and regularly contribute $125.00 for each pay period to your 403b, the annual contribution will amount to $2,625.00.
 The IRS will now assess taxes on $47,375, yielding an annual tax savings of $625.00.

 - $452,331!
 That’s how much a 25 year old teacher would amass in their 403b after 35 years of investing a mere $125.00 per check, assuming a historically modest 8% per annum return.

 - Such a deal!
 You don’t pay ANY taxes on dividends, interest or capital gains until you’re 70.5!

 - October Enrollment.
 The first BEU sponsored enrollment workshop will be conducted in the BHS lunch area next to the MLK room on Thursday, October 5 beginning at 3:15 PM.
 Please bring your laptop, a smartphone and set aside 60 minutes to complete the entire, pain free 403b enrollment process.

 **You will need to bring your smartphone and a laptop to complete the enrollment form!